 WCIL: Did you know many people in your new country when you moved there?

 I have multiple streams of income.
-As an expat, I think it is so necessary to remain healthy financially.
-I teach English writing, consult for companies in both the European Union and the U.S., and I am a freelance writer and photographer (or as most people refer to it, "blogger").
-I had to get really creative to find and land work when I first moved to Prague.
-I would be lying if I said it wasn't a constant hustle, but I knew this and was prepared for it well before I arrived.
+As an Expat, I think it is so necessary to remain healthy financially.
+I teach English writing, consult for companies in both the European Union and the U.S., and I am a freelance writer and photographer (or as most people refer to it, “blogger”).
+I had to get really creative to find and land work when I first moved to the Czech Republic.
+I would be lying if I said it wasn’t a constant hustle, but I knew this and was prepared for it well before I arrived.

 WCIL: How do you spend your free time?